Rajan-0x0/ros2_pm_robot/README.md

 ### **3. Generate Skillset Codes and User Packages for Donatello**

-Run the following command from the same directory.
+Change directory to src in Terminator and run the following command.

 * python3 -m robot_language turtle.rl -g turtle.json